coskunlab/Example-Code/README.md

 ## Data
 "data" folder contains all the necessary data to reproduce the results in the paper:
--
+- Example

 ## Notebooks
 "notebooks" folder contains jupyter notebook script used:
--
+- Example

 ## Source code
 "src" folder contains customs scripts used:
-- "my_io.py" is the custom python scripts used for reading images and their info
-- "pipeline_analyis_cellseg.cpproj" is used for cell profiler for single cell segmentation
+- Example

 ## Figures
 "figures" folder contains generated figures for the paper